 Lilies come in a variety of types, colors and sizes.
 The Oriental and Asiatic types grow primarily as outdoor potted or garden plants.
 Easter lilies commonly are forced to bloom in early spring as potted plants, but they grow equally well as an indoor or outdoor potted lily.
 The lily reproduces by forming new bulbs at its root.
 These new bulbs eventually become crowded inside the pot, minimizing blooms and affecting the plant's health.
 Digging up, dividing and replanting the lily improves its appearance and gives you more plants.
-Does this Spark an idea?

 Turn the pot on its side in early to mid fall after the plants finish flowering and the foliage begins to yellow.
 Pull the soil and bulbs from the pot gently so you don't damage the bulbs.